 Exercise C4: En Route!

 [WORKING INDIVIDUALLY, FACILITATED BY AN INSTRUCTOR, 15 minutes]

-a.
+1) a.
 After spending the night at Barclay Lake, you find your way up to what you think is Eagle Lake.
-Can you use your altimeter (barometric or GPS-based) to confirm you are at Eagle Lake?
-[No. The altimeter is generally not accurate enough to tell the small difference in elevation between the two.]
+Can you use your altimeter (barometric or GPS-based) to confirm you are at Eagle Lake? b.

-b.
 How can you confirm that you're at Eagle Lake rather than at Stone Lake?
-[Terrain recognition (e.g., placement of saddle, size of lake, location of outlet stream, Eagle Lake sits in a cirque immediately below the north face of Merchant) using any map or the "You Are Here" feature of a digital map.]

 2) a.
 Your goal is to climb high on the ridge that runs west from the summit of Townsend Mountain.
 You first want to ascend the saddle NW of Eagle Lake.
-How would you set a bearing in Gaia GPS using the "Follow a GPS Bearing" method?
-[If you zoom in on the saddle and do a long-touch (about 3 seconds), you will get a blue dot.
-Touch the dot and you'll get a distance and bearing from your current real-world physical location.
-Touching the Pen icon in the blue circle allows you to name and save the waypoint.
-The blue dot can also be dragged to adjust the location.]
+How would you set a bearing in Gaia GPS using the "Follow a GPS Bearing" method? b.

-b.
 Set a waypoint now and call it "Saddle1."
-What is the bearing to this saddle from your current realworld physical location (IN THIS CLASSROOM)?
+What is the bearing to this saddle from your current real-world physical location (IN THIS CLASSROOM)?
 Set your compass to this bearing.
 With your arm, point the direction to the waypoint Saddle1.
 You are inside and so don't worry that your compass may give a different reading than others.
 3) It's foggy again.
 You are part way up the hill toward Saddle1.
 When your altimeter reads 4300' you wonder where you are and whether you are on the direct path from Eagle Lake to the saddle.
 You get out your compass and take a bearing on the "fall-line" (the direction a bowling ball would roll which would be perpendicular to the topo lines).
 The compass reads 200°.
 Are you on the direct path?

-[No. If you were on the direct path to the saddle, a bearing on the fall-line would read less than 180°, perhaps 140°.
-You have veered much too far to the right.]

-- Assuming you are off course and not on the direct route to the saddle, using the "Follow a GPS Bearing" technique, how would you determine the correct bearing toward the saddle?
-[Same as in 2 above.
-Instructors, it is important to note that using the "Follow a GPS Bearing" technique can allow the wilderness traveler a general direction of travel that can be corrected each time she has wandered off course to avoid an obstacle, etc.] - 5) After you arrive at the saddle, you head on up Townsend Mtn's west ridge.
+4) Assuming you are off course and not on the direct route to the saddle, using the "Follow a GPS Bearing" technique, how would you determine the correct bearing toward the saddle?
+5) After you arrive at the saddle, you head on up Townsend Mtn's west ridge.
 You stay on the ridge and through the fog, you can see a peak, the first on your route up the ridge.
 You check your altimeter and it reads 5200'.
 Can it be Townsend Mtn. ahead?
-[No.] Where are you on the map?
-[You are probably coming up on the first obvious prominence on the ridge, elevation 5462.
-Note: there is a less obvious prominence in the rocky area just above the saddle, elev. ~4960; work with the student if they happen to spot this one instead.]
+Where are you on the map?
 How much elevation is there left to climb Townsend Mtn?
-[You have 736 feet (5936 less 5200) to go plus any elevation you lose on the ridge (approximately 140-160 feet).]